 Green Hairstreak (Callophrys rubi) - Has a wide range of food plants, but tends to occur in small colonies and is prone to localised extinction.
 Unimproved grassland with scrub is the prime habitat.
-Only occasional records in Bexley, with the 'hotspot' appearing to be either side of the Bexley-Crayford railway line at Crayford Rough (1 seen by me in 2010), Braeburn Park (2 seen on the same day in 2012 at a LNHS meeting) and Crossness.
-A single caterpillar was found by me on Gorse at Barnehurst Golf Course in 2010 and a single adult was seen by John Archer in 2013 along the Thames path just west of Crossness.
-A number of sightings of the species in 2014 and 2015 along the Thames path and on Crossness Nature reserve confirm it is well-established here.
+Uncommon in London and only occasional records in Bexley, with the 'hotspot' appearing to be either side of the Bexley-Crayford railway line at Crayford Rough (1 seen by me in 2010), Braeburn Park (2 seen on the same day in 2012 at a LNHS meeting) and Crossness.
+A single caterpillar was found by me on Gorse at Barnehurst Golf Course in 2010.
+A single adult was seen by John Archer in 2013 along the Thames path just west of Crossness.
+A number of sightings of the species in 2014 and 2015 along the Thames path and on Crossness Nature reserve have since confirmed it is well-established here.